Killing of Justine Damond: Attorney statements

+Harrity's attorney Fred Bruno told the Star Tribune that "it's certainly reasonable" to assume any officer would be concerned about an ambush.
+He referred to the recent death of a New York City officer killed in her squad car.
+Damond's family retained attorney Robert Bennett, the same lawyer who represented the family of Philando Castile.
+In a televised interview, he dismissed the claims of Harrity's attorney (that it was reasonable for the officers to fear ambush) as "disinformation".

 Criminal case

 Investigation

 An application for a search warrant to search the alley where the shooting occurred, referring to the shooting incident, stated "Upon police arrival, a female 'slaps' the back of the patrol squad.
 After that, it is unknown to BCA agents what exactly happened, but the female became deceased in the alley."
 Among items collected were fingerprints from the rear cargo door window of the squad car.

 Hours after the shooting, Minnesota Bureau of Criminal Apprehension investigators controversially obtained a second search warrant and carried out a search of Damond's home for evidence, including "'bodily fluids, controlled substances, and writings".
 They did not take anything from the property.
 Noor refused to speak with investigators, invoking his right against self-incrimination.
 Noor and Harrity were then on paid administrative leave.

 Minneapolis Chief of Police Janeé Harteau was on vacation leave at the time of Damond's killing and returned to Minneapolis four days later.
 At a press conference after her return, Harteau said, "Justine didn't have to die...The death of Justine should not have happened."
 Regarding Noor's refusal to speak to investigators, Harteau said, "I would prefer Officer Noor would speak."

 In February 2018, a grand jury was convened to investigate Damond's death.
 On February 15, 2018, Harrity appeared before the grand jury.